Inferring ECG from PPG for Continuous Cardiac Monitoring Using Lightweight Neural Network: Introduction

-The heart pumps blood into the vessels through orderly contraction and relaxation, and the movements of heart muscle are driven by an electrical stimulus.
-As a result, the dynamics of blood flow is coupled with the transmission of electrical stimulus throughout the heart, so PPG and ECG represent the same physiological process in different signal spaces.
-Previous studies validate that the vital signs derived from PPG and ECG show strong agreement \cite{PPG_ECG_Corr}.
-In this work, we leverage deep learning to simultaneously infer ECG and diagnose CVDs from PPG, aiming to achieve low-cost, user-friendly, and interpretable continuous cardiac monitoring.
-As a clinical application of deep learning, this work also addresses the issue of model interpretation.
-We analyze the input-output behaviors of neural network in both tasks.
-The contributions of this work are summarized as follows:
+More specifically, ECG and PPG are two sensing modalities of the same physiological process recorded by electrical and optical measures, respectively.
+Their correlation establishes the feasibility of estimating one from the other.
+Previous studies validate that the vital signs derived from PPG and ECG show strong agreement \cite{PPG-ECG-Corr}.
+As will be seen in this paper, our analytical results show that the causal influence of the heart on blood circulation can be clearly observed from PPG and ECG waveforms.
+In this work, we leverage deep learning to infer ECG from PPG, aiming to achieve low-cost, user-friendly, and interpretable continuous cardiac monitoring.
+The main contributions of this work are summarized as follows:

-1) We propose a multi-task and multi-scale deep architecture for inferring ECG and diagnosing CVDs.
-To address the scarcity of synchronized PPG and ECG pairs, we formulate ECG inference as a semi-supervised domain translation problem and train neural network to learn the PPG-to-ECG mapping from partially paired data.

-2) We study the interpretability of the deep learning based cardiac monitoring.
-More specifically, we quantify the per-point contribution of PPG to the two tasks and explain how the morphology of PPG affects the network's outputs.

-3) To facilitate mobile cardiac monitoring, we develop a lightweight variant of the proposed architecture.
-By pruning insignificant parameters and using recursive layers, the lightweight network can achieve comparable performance as the full network while saving about 78\% of parameters.
+1) We propose a lightweight neural network for deriving ECG from PPG.
+The network captures the correlations between ECG and PPG at multiple scales by taking advantage of the interactions among the convolutional layers with different receptive fields.
+For faithful representations of pathological ECG patterns, we use a diagnosis-oriented training algorithm to regularize the distribution of reconstructed ECG signals in a feature space that is discriminative of CVDs.

+2) Considering the resource-constrained nature of wearable devices, we propose a model compression algorithm to further lower the memory consumption and computational complexity of ECG reconstruction.
+The knowledge learned by the original network is transferred to a compressed one via attention-based knowledge distillation.
+To the best of our knowledge, this is the first attempt at using a lightweight neural network to enable the cross-modality inference of ECG.

+3) Beyond algorithm design, we focus on explainability.
+We use gradient-based interpretation to check if the CVD-related features of ECG learned from data for regularizing ECG reconstruction are clinically plausible.
+This work also addresses the ambulatory application, and the influence of motion on PPG-based ECG inference is examined using causal analysis.
+Based on that, we take advantage of the motion information sensed by wearable devices to enhance the robustness of ECG reconstruction during exercise, and the effects of the auxiliary information are analyzed via model interpretation.

+The rest of this paper is organized as follows.
+Section \ref{sec:related} briefly reviews related work.
+Section \ref{sec:methods} elaborates on the neural network architecture, training, and model compression algorithms.
+Experimental results and discussions are presented in Section \ref{sec:experiments}.
+Finally, Section \ref{sec:conclusion} presents conclusions.